 As this battle between Babel and the Babe wages, we wait.
 Until Christ has taken captive all His captives, we are “strangers and aliens on earth,” captives in a foreign land.
 As C.S.
 Lewis writes, “We are on the outside of the world, the wrong side of he door. . . .
 But all the leaves of the New Testament are rustling with the rumour that it will not always be so.
 Someday, God willing, we shall get in (The Weight of Glory).

-Finally, two recent paintings on “Ikea photographs” of cities — New York’s Brooklyn Bridge is turned upside-down, the city is burning.
-It references Revelation 17 about the doom of Babylon, the Great Prostitute (aka the Harlot) — all that is opposed to the Bride of Christ.
+Finally, two recent paintings on “Ikea photographs” of cities — New York’s Brooklyn Bridge turned upside-down, the city is burning, which references Revelation 17 about the doom of Babylon, the Great Prostitute (aka the Harlot) — all that is opposed to the Bride of Christ.
 They (those who follow the Beast) will make her (Babylon the Harlot) desolate and naked and devour her flesh and burn her with fire . . . and the woman that you saw is the great city.
+(Notice in the text, who it is that will burn the city.)

-And London is turned sideways, painted in whites, suggesting the purified bride where the unrighteous deeds are covered by the God who came to take the judgment and wrath of God on himself.
+In this painting, a horizontal photograph of London is painted vertically in whites.
+The purified bride is a vessel whose unrighteous deeds are covered by the God who came to take the judgment for sin and wrath of God on himself.
 This Vessel makes sins of scarlet “as white as snow.”